martin-galajda/object-detection/README.md

 ## Setuping virtual environment

+From the root folder:
 1. `pip install venv`  <-- if you don't have venv installed yet
 2. `python -m virtualenv venv` <-- creates a virtual environment in the venv directory
 3. `source venv/bin/activate` <-- activates the virtual environment
-4. `pip install -r requirements.txt` <-- installs packages into the virtual environment
+4. `pip install -r requirements_local.txt` <-- installs packages into the virtual environment
 5. `./set_python_path.sh` <-- IMPORTANT: We write all Python code assuming `PYTHONPATH` is pointing to the root directory

 ## Setuping Faster R-CNN